Cyace84/tip4/src/pages/usageAndDeployment/deployingCollection.md

     publicKey: signer.publicKey,
   });

-  const indexCode = locklift.factory.getContractArtifacts("Index").code;
+  // Storing the "Index" and "IndexBasis" codes which are required to be passed to the collectionWithRoyalty contract constructor. const indexCode = locklift.factory.getContractArtifacts("Index").code;
   const indexBasisCode = locklift.factory.getContractArtifacts("IndexBasis").code;

+  /**
+   *  Deploying the CollectionWithRoyalty contract.
+   * @param remainOnNft The number of the gas tokens that will stay on the nft contract after the minting process is done.
+   */
   const { contract: collectionContract } = await locklift.factory.deployContract({
     contract: "CollectionWithRoyalty",
     publicKey: signer.publicKey,